pantheon-systems/documentation/source/content/guides/multisite/03-config.md

 The message confirms your WordPress Multisite is installed.

-## Configure the WordPress Multisite

-The `wp core multisite-install` command that we ran in the previous section modifies the `wp-config.php` file.
-The modification sets the `DOMAIN_CURRENT_SITE` constant, which assigns a specific URL to your WordPress Multisite.
+The `wp core multisite-install` command that we ran modifies the `wp-config.php` file.
+The modification sets the `DOMAIN_CURRENT_SITE` constant that assigns a specific URL to your WordPress Multisite which we need to update in order to work best in Pantheon.

 1. Navigate to **<span class="glyphicons glyphicons-embed-close"></span> Code** in the **<span class="glyphicons glyphicons-wrench"></span> Dev** tab of your Site Dashboard.